 We are very lucky to have a dedicated homeschool room in our house.
 We converted a downstairs office to a space strictly for learning.
 Today, I wanted to give you a little tour of this room.
 Here’s the thing, I don’t live my life for social media.
 You’re not going to see the perfect Pinterest or Instagram space.
-However you will see a space that is practical and perfectly functional for our family.
+However,, you will see a practical and perfectly functional space for our family.

 Let Me Show You Around

-I love our big table that has room for all of us.
-My kids sit here to do art or listen to me teach if I am using our white board.
-I love these wall filing shelves.
-I like to keep lots of colorful paper here for easy creative access.
+I love the big table that has room for all of us.
+My kids sit here to do art or listen to me teach when I’m using our whiteboard.
+I love these wall-filing shelves.
+I like to keep lots of colorful construction paper here for easy creative access.
 There is also a little turn table storage container to store our crayons, markers, and glue.
-Then, of course, we have a. bulletin board to hang up their creations.
+Then, we have a. bulletin board to hang up their creations.

 My favorite thing that I have added is this little fidget station on top of the shelf.
 My children love to have something little to play with throughout the day, and I have already caught them playing at this station throughout the day.

-On the opposite side of the room is this comfy chair that I love.
-I sit here often and read while my children are working independently.
+I love this comfy chair on the opposite side of the room, and I sit here often to read while my children are working independently.
 I love how it is positioned next to the windows.
 This rug is another favorite of mine.
 It provides a lot of texture and warmth to the space without being scratchy.
 The little wooden rocking chair is a favorite of my middle child.
 It actually belonged to my dad when he was a little boy, so it is extra special.